bytebodger/allow/README.md

 ## Chaining

-A successful call to any of the `allow` validation methods always returns the full set of methods.
-This allows for the chaining of multiple checks on a single line of code.
-That could look something like this:
+A successful call to any of the `allow` validation methods always returns `allow`.
+This enables the chaining of multiple checks on a single line of code.
+That would look something like this:

 ```javascript
 const doSomething = (patient, isAlive, age) => {